Here are the answers I’m sure you’ve been dying to know.

 3. What exactly is screen-printing?

 I could go on and on embarrassing myself, trying to explain the process (and do the art form justice).
 But if you want to know the nitty-gritty of it all you can get an overview here.
-If you want to learn directly from a master, check out this book or comb through pages and pages of these amazing forum threads.
+If you want to learn directly from a master, check out this book.

 4. Where did you learn to do it?

-Fast forward as many as eight years later when I found myself creating posters for Mr. Robert Duffy, all of which were created (after the aforementioned initial sketches) in Adobe Illustrator and printed on modern machines.
+Fast forward as many as eight years later when I found myself creating posters for a local music website, all of which were created (after the aforementioned initial sketches) in Adobe Illustrator and printed on modern machines.
 A visit to Stained Skin to see a gallery show featuring Mike Martin (a Columbus artist and veteran of the rock poster/screen printing world) immediately changed everything.
-In the way only Mike Martin can, he nudged me away from those digital posters - and by nudge, I mean he publically shamed my digital approach and convinced me to print my posters by hand.
+In the way only Mike Martin can, he nudged me away from those digital posters – and by nudge, I mean he publicly shamed my digital approach and convinced me to print my posters by hand.
 Mike convinced me that for my posters to be credible and collectible in the Gigposter World, they had to be to screen-printed.
 So with his help, the guidance of the aforementioned gigposter.com threads and a few other very helpful veterans, I re-taught myself how to print, though this time on paper.
-My first official attempt to print was a 12-inch vinyl album cover for Donewaiting.com's 2nd Anniversary (an eight song split from two of Columbus' most beloved bands, Tiara and Miranda Sound).
-It was a three color job for 500, limited edition album sleeves.
+My first official attempt to print was a 12-inch vinyl album cover.
+It was a three color job of 500, limited edition album sleeves.
 It was ambitious, but somehow it worked.

 The first actual poster was created about a month later in my wife’s kitchen, tension wires running the length of the room, prints hanging from them to dry.
 Since then I’ve printed over 200 posters, upgrading equipment as I’ve become more experienced.
 The only original piece I still use is that light I borrowed from Ronald McDonald more than a decade ago.
 If you’re reading this Ronald, I say, “thank you, kind sir.”